Becoming a Lawyer in Saskatchewan

 To attain student-at-law status, you must apply to The Law Society of Saskatchewan by completing and submitting the Application for Admission as Student-at-Law (Form A-1), along with all supporting documentation referenced on the form and the fee of $175 plus $8.75 GST for a total fee of $183.75.

 While there is no specific deadline for applying to attain student-at-law status, students must be a student-at-law in order to file an Articling Agreement and to apply for the CPLED Program.
-The deadline for applications for the CPLED Program is generally set for the end of June (see Bar Admissions Calendar for upcoming deadlines).
+The deadline for applications for the CPLED Program is generally set for mid June (see Bar Admissions Calendar for upcoming deadlines).

 If you encounter problems or have questions about the details of completing your application, please contact Cheryl Eberle, Membership Officer.